 Switching power supplies - just how far have we come?

-I recently had lunch with a customer we’ve worked with since the late 1990s.
-We’ve seen a lot of change in that time and, as the main course arrived, we started talking about how power supply technology has advanced over the years.
+I recently had lunch with a customer XP Power has worked with since the late 1990s.
+We’ve seen a lot of change in that time and, as the main course arrived, we started talking about how switching power supply technology has advanced over the years.
 This has been most noticeable in the areas of efficiency and power density.

 The first-ever unit he designed using XP Power was a 3 x 5" 40W PSU.
 That might have been considered revolutionary at the time but when you consider that his most recent product used a 350W unit in the same space envelope, it becomes clear just how far we’ve come.